 And if you forget your sketchbook, napkins and the backs of envelopes work perfectly fine too.
 They can always be stuck into a sketchbook at a later date.

 4. Set yourself some topics

 Sometimes it can be difficult to think of what to draw (especially on stressful or busy days where time is short), so set yourself some regular topics.
 Then when inspiration is short, for whatever reason, you just go for this first and don’t have to think about what to draw, you just crack open the sketchbook and draw on one of your pre-planned topics.

 I keep a few separate little sketchbooks for drawing mandalas and patterns, which are my personal go-to topics that I like to work on when I have the chance.
 So, when I don’t know what to draw or doodle I just pick one of these and off I go.
 I also have a creative doodle journal as well (something discussed in my online course Mindful Drawing and Doodling for Beginners).

 5. Join a drawing or sketching challenge

 Joining a sketchbook or drawing challenge set by someone else can help to keep you motivated.
 Many of them provide topics that you have to use as themes and there will be lots of other people alongside yourself to connect with and keep you accountable.
 It’s also a lot of fun and very inspiring to see other people’s work, ideas and interpretations of topics!
-You may have been taking in part in my own 30 Day Sketchbook Challenge, which has been absolutely fantastic in terms of getting people drawing in 2018.
+You may have been taking in part in my own 30 Day Sketchbook Challenge, which has been absolutely fantastic in terms of getting people drawing.
 If you missed it, take a look at the page that explains it here.